-- International mining groups, mine owners and operators (companies with direct environmental liabilities) - Water companies - Smaller national mining companies (with direct environmental liabilities) - Mineral processing operators/asset owners (companies with direct environmental liabilities) - ▲ Tailings dam construction EPC contractors - Tailings dam remediation or monitoring consultants - Insurance and risk industry (catastrophe risk industry) - International donor funded agencies e.g. UNEP - Institutional Investment Funds - Equator Principal Financial Institutions (EPFIs) - Development Banks
+- International mining groups, mine owners and operators (companies with direct environmental liabilities) - Water companies - Smaller national mining companies (with direct environmental liabilities) - Mineral processing operators/ asset owners (companies with direct environmental liabilities) - ▲ Tailings dam construction EPC contractors - Tailings dam remediation or monitoring consultants - Insurance and risk industry (catastrophe risk industry) - International donor funded agencies e.g. UNEP - Institutional Investment Funds - Equator Principal Financial Institutions (EPFIs) - Development Banks

-At present, we believe that all end-users will value services more highly if they have invested in it, and hence no completely free version is planned.
-The costing of each level of service has been carefully developed around a sustainable business case, and the cost of the 'Basic Package' needs to be minimised as far as possible to encourage uptake.
+As we believed that end-users value services more highly if they have invested in it, no completely free version was planned.
+The costing of each level of service was carefully developed around a sustainable business case, and the cost of the 'Basic Package' was minimised as far as possible to encourage uptake.